kparc/kcc/README.md

 10 13 15
 ```

-Great, we have the reduction function, now lets apply it
-over the test triangle to make sure it folds it into
+Great, we have the reduction function, now lets apply it *over* the test triangle to make sure it folds it into what we expect.
+Since we are reducing a vector into a an atom, it is very clear which adverb to use:
-what we expect:

 ```q
  t:(,3;7 4;2 4 6;8 5 9 3)